Looking for COVID-19 Information?

 Many patients watch television, read or listen to music to pass the time during the procedure.

-Temporary or permanent IV catheters can be put in at bedside by a surgeon or in the radiology department.
+Some procedures require the use of an intravenous (IV) catheter, while others may be performed using IV needles.
+Temporary or long-term IV catheters can be put in at the bedside by a surgeon or in the radiology department.
 The catheter has two sides: one to draw your blood, the other to return your blood to you.
+IV needles can be placed in your arms, with one needle to draw your blood and another to return the blood to your body.
+Both needles will be removed after the procedure is over.

 During the procedure, some people temporarily feel lightheaded, faint, nauseated, cold, or may feel tingling in their lips or fingers.
 If you experience any of these symptoms, notify your nurse.